 Sharing what you know with Crime Stoppers is easy – just call our toll-free 1800 333 000 hotline or visit our website home page and click on your State or Territory.

-You won’t be asked to say who you are – our focus is on what you know.
+You don’t have to say who you are – our focus is on what you know.

 After you contact Crime Stoppers, our trained call takers capture information that you share with us and then we send it to police for investigation and follow-up where needed.